jasonpincin/async-chains/README.md

 # example with async

-async-chains was written to make expressing task sequences simpler, especially when leveraging caolan's [async](https://github.com/caolan/async) module, while maintaining the node callback pattern.
+async-chains was written to make expressing task sequences simpler, especially when leveraging modules like [async](https://github.com/caolan/async), while maintaining the node callback pattern.
 Here's an example of a chain that leverages async to do some file ops:

 ```js
 var chain  = require('async-chains')